tadashi-aikawa/jumeaux/README.md

 ### Flow

-1. Create new version as following
-  * branch like as 2.3.0
-  * GitHub projects like as 2.3.0
-2. Create Issue and development!
-(Feature branch is optional.
-It likes as Issue-120)
+1. Development on master and if you need branches and issues, create them
-3. Commit with prefix emoji like ":memo:", and suffix issue number like "#120"
+2. Commit with prefix emoji such as "📝", and suffix issue number like "#120"

 ### Commands